-Q: A:

-Describe your job.
-Responsible for compiling lab data, chief

-plant operations, process control and lab tests

-that are not reported to the state.
+oratory Britetter Q: Describe your job.
+A: Responsible for compiling lab data, chief plant operations, process control and lab tests that are not reported to the state.
 Provides weekly reports.

-Q: A:

-Lab testing.
-Most of the testing goes to outside labs.
-We

-don't have the accreditation or equipment,

-and we are not planning to get the equipment.
+Q: Lab testing.
+A: Most of the testing goes to outside labs.
+We don't have the accreditation or equipment, and we are not planning to get the equipment.
 We are not wanting to expand the lab.
 Q: A: Lab space is adequate if it is just the lab.
 Lab space.
 Need more counter space for process testing.
 Hood is a red flag for lack of air exchange.
 Need mechanical air balance evaluation.

-Emergency eyewash and shower will destroy

-the microscope and centrifuge if used in an

-emergency.
-It does not have a drain and

-must use a bucket to test.
+Emergency eyewash and shower will destroy the microscope and centrifuge if used in an emergency.
+It does not have a drain and must use a bucket to test.
 Currently glassware is washed by hand.
-Need

-glassware washer.
+Need glassware washer.
 SCADA is located in lab.
-(Envision)

-Q: A:

-Thoughts on Improvements Dewatering roof would be a good place for

-office space, namely cubicles.

-Q: A:

-What do you think about ADA?
-For current administration office only.
-No

-public tours.
-Only able bodied people work

-on staff.
-If injury happens, they take
+(Envision) Q: Thoughts on Improvements A: Dewatering roof would be a good place for office space, namely cubicles.
+Q: What do you think about ADA?
+A: For current administration office only.
+No public tours.
+Only able bodied people work on staff.
+If injury happens, they take disability.
+Q: What are the priority issues for improvement?
+A: 1.
+Parking 2.
+Lockers 3.
+Administration office.

-- disability.

-Q: A:

-What are the priority issues for improvement?
-1. Parking

-2. Lockers

-3. Administration office.

 4. Place to sleep.

-Q: A:

-Describe the need for a sleeping area.
-This is not a 24/7 plant.
-When there are
+Q: Describe the need for a sleeping area.
+A: This is not a 24/7 plant.
+When there are stormy days and 16 hour shifts, it is not worth traveling home and returning.
+Some have up to two hour commutes one way in evening rush hour.

-1 8

-1 8 stormy days and 16 hour shifts, it is not worth

-1.6 traveling home and returning.
-Some have up

-1.5

 There needs to be two rooms set aside as sleeping quarters.
 Cots would be appropriate.
 Reference: Storm in October 2021.
-Q: Whe do you supervise?
-A: Two operators in training (OIT) and 2 Who do you supervise?
+Q: A: Who do you supervise?
 Two operators in training (OIT) and 3 operators.
-Q: A: What are some of your best ideas?
+O: A: What are some of your best ideas?
 Control building over Dewatering.
 Purchase building downtown.
 Advocate for acquiring the Bank of America building.
 It is centrally located and the parking would be a huge benefit.
 Currently, parking is not guaranteed.
 This goes for personal and district vehicles.
 Parking is very problematic with chemical deliveries.
 Staff has to coordinate and move vehicles with each delivery.
 Partnership with Richardson Bay.
 Taxes would help this district.
-4. Locker room needs shower stalls.
+Locker room needs shower stalls.